 You absolutely could not use a Daiwa Keiryu-X for zero fishing and you absolutely could not use a FMX Keiryu ZPRO for lantern fishing; the styles, and the rods, are that different.

 Although short keiryu rods do exist, most Keiryu rods are very long (up to 26 feet).
 Longer rods are necessary for effective keiryu fishing, even on relatively small streams.
-I think the very short keiryu rods are used only in irrigation ditches, where the water is not clear and where stealth is not required.
+I think anglers in Japan use the very short keiryu rods only in irrigation ditches, where the water is not clear and where stealth is not required.

 When using a keiryu rig (split shot and very light line) you will need to use a long rod or you will end up fishing too close to where you are standing and you will scare all the fish you are trying to catch.
 If the water is deep, the surface is broken and the water is discolored you can use a shorter rod and fish closer in.

-A split shot has very little resistance to being pulled through the water, and gravity will definitely pull it.
+A split shot has very little resistance to being pulled through the water.
 The thin tippet used in a keiryu line also has little resistance to being pulled through the water.
 Thus, a split shot on a keiryu line will try to hang straight down from the rod tip.
 You can cast out, but it won't stay "out."

-In Japan, other than for extremely small streams, most keiryu fishing is done with rods of at least 5.3m in length (almost 17.5 feet).
+In Japan, other than for extremely small streams, keiryu fishing generally is done with rods of at least 5.3m in length (over 17 feet).
 Most are over 20 feet.
-Keiryu rods intended for "honryu" (main streams, what we would call pretty fair sized rivers) will be 26-30 feet long.
+Keiryu rods intended for "honryu" (main streams, what we would call rivers) will be 26-30 feet long.